TBWTop/TBWTop.github.io/_pages/about.md

 Research
 ======
-I do research in low dimensional topology, especially gauge theory, Floer homology, and invariants of knots and links.
+I do research in <em>low dimensional topology</em>, especially gauge theory, Floer homology, and invariants of knots and links.

 Teaching Assistant Experiences
 ======